Atharv-A2/NovoMart-Products-Inventory/README.md

 A reusable dialog is intended to support both:

 * Creating products
 * Editing existing products

 The form should use two-way binding and provide validation for required fields and non-negative price/stock values.

 ---

+## Delete Product

+Users will be able to delete the products from the Detail View with a Confirmation Box.

+---